mikelevins/bard/docs/notes.md

     example1::quux ; returns "oops"

-As a matter of style, code that contains double slashes should be treated as a bug.
-You can use a double slash when you must, but production code should never contain them.
+As a matter of style, code that contains double colons should be treated as a bug.
+You can use a double colon when you must, but production code should never contain them.

 ### Built-in modules